turris-cz/user-docs/docs/basics/common-errors.md

 example by a pet.

-You can check whether your router has a network link (is connected to some powered up device) in section _Network Interfaces_ in Foris.
+You can check whether your router has a network link (is connected to some powered up device) in the _Network Settings → Interfaces_ section in reForis.
 The ones with a checkmark are connected to some powered up devices.
 This does **not** mean that cable is alright, but that at least it is somehow connected and working.

 ![Interfaces](interfaces.png)